Worst Regions in the US for Mold

 What are the Ideal Conditions for Mold?To understand the worst regions in the U.S. for mold, we should start by identifying the conditions to look out for.
 As you may know, mold and mildew like wet areas, which is why flooded basements are often plagued.
 But as we’ll see, it takes more than just water to grow mold.

 Presence of Mold SporesAccording to the University of Central Florida, to have the growth of a new mold colony, there needs to be four essential factors, the first of which are mold spores, which are the reproduction tool of mold.
 Extremely small and microscopic spores are everywhere, but in small concentrations, they are virtually harmless.
-When a mold spore, which floats on the air, lands in an ideal location is when the problem begins.
+The problem begins when a mold spore, which floats on the air, lands in an ideal location.

 To create a new colony, the mold spore can’t land just anywhere.
 Instead, it needs ideal resources to promote growth; just like any living creature, it needs comfortable temperatures, as well as a source of food and water.

 Ideal TemperaturesUnfortunately for us, mold is most comfortable in household temperatures.
 However, it can also grow in temperatures near freezing, as well as high temperatures found in tropical regions such as Hawaii.
 Temperatures within 50 to 70 degrees are generally the best for mold, but even above and below this level, it is able to survive although it may not grow as quickly.